stashapp/stash/ui/v2.5/src/docs/en/Manual/Plugins.md

 The `name`, `description`, `version` and `url` fields are displayed on the plugins page.

 The `exec`, `interface`, `errLog` and `tasks` fields are used only for plugins with tasks.

+The `settings` field is used to display plugin settings on the plugins page.
+Plugin settings can also be set using the graphql mutation `configurePlugin` - the settings set this way do _not_ need to be specified in the `settings` field unless they are to be displayed in the stock plugin settings UI.

 ## UI Configuration